rramur/platform/README.md

 ## Work Space
 This section deals with workspace settings of the platform docker.
-Create a directory at your prefered location and update the path in the docker-compose file
+Create a directory at your prefered location and update the path `SHARED_VOLUME_PATH` in the file `platform_setup`

+## Setup the container

+Run the following command to bringup the platform

+`platform_setup`